Dallas, Texas Probate Lawyers Assisting People With Intestate Succession Issues

 When one dies without a will in the state of Texas, they are considered to have died “intestate.”
-This always requires a dependent administration meaning everything must be approved by the Court through every step of the probate process.
-Property remaining in the estate after payment of debts and other obligations will generally be divided among one’s closest surviving relatives.
-Several issues, however, can arise including what assets belong in the estate and what constitutes a “close relative” in such a case – for example is there a common law wife, half-blood children, or adopted children.
-Hiring an attorney who is familiar with Texas’ intestate succession laws may be crucial to whether or not you inherit.
-The Dallas lawyers of the Johnson Firm have represented people throughout our state in such matters and are ready to assist you.
+This always requires a dependent administration, meaning all transactions must be approved by the Court through every step of the probate process.
+Property remaining in the estate after payment of debts and other obligations will be divided and distributed in accordance with Texas law.
+This generally means one’s closest surviving relatives will receive shares of assets remaining after the debts have been paid.
+Several issues, however, can arise.
+These issues include determining what assets belong in the estate and what constitutes a “close relative.”
+For example, questions about common law marriages, the rights of children in blended families, or the rights of adopted children can lead to disagreement.
+Hiring an attorney who is familiar with Texas’ intestate succession laws may be crucial to whether you inherit.
+The Dallas lawyers of The Johnson Firm have represented people throughout Texas in such matters and are ready to assist you.
 Contact our office today for an initial consultation.

 Aggressive attorneys handling Texas disputes in which a loved one has died without a will

-The Dallas attorneys of The Johnson Firm will guide you through the process when a loved one dies intestate.
+The Dallas attorneys of The Johnson Firm will guide you through the process when a loved one dies without a will.
 We will work quickly to resolve any disputes over whether one should or should not be an heir, and whether property should or should not be included in the probate.
 We understand that this is a trying time in your life and we are here to assist you.
-Contact our Dallas office today for an initial consultation.
-We service Dallas, Plano, Frisco, McKinney, Denton, Fort Worth, Garland, Irving, Austin, Houston, San Antonio, Nacogdoches, Lufkin, and Center.
+Contact our office today for an initial consultation.
+We also service Plano, Frisco, McKinney, Denton, Fort Worth, Garland, Irving, Austin, Houston, San Antonio, Nacogdoches, Lufkin, and Center.

 Dallas lawyers guiding people through the inheritance process when there is no will